 If you can, say clearly what you want or expect from the person.
 For example, "I want us to see a counsellor about your drinking."
 If you don’t get a positive answer, you might need to set limits on what you're willing to do.
 The limit you set should be something you can stick to.
 Don't say you're going to move out if the person doesn't stop drinking unless you're willing to do it.

 It is very important to take care of yourself first.
-If the drinking is causing you so much stress that you can't function like normal, you might want to see a counsellor.
-You can see a counsellor about someone else's drinking even if he or she won’t get help.
+If someone’s drinking is causing you so much stress that you can't function like normal, you might want to see a counsellor.
+You can see a counsellor about someone else's drinking even if they won’t get help.

 There are different kinds of help for people struggling with alcohol use like: